Trump takes aim at Sotomayor, Schiff, CNN and more at New Delhi press conference

 Trump continued Tuesday: "I just don't know how they can not recuse themselves from anything having to do with Trump or Trump-related.
 The right thing to do is that."

 Trump added: "What Justice Sotomayor said yesterday was really highly inappropriate and everybody agrees to that.
 Virtually everybody.
-I've seen papers on it people cannot believe that she said it."
+I've seen papers on it, people cannot believe that she said it."

 Trump also addressed the potential for Russia meddling in the 2020 election and Harvey Weinstein's rape conviction.

-"They went to see Bernie and they told Bernie about something having to do with they want Bernie to win.
-They did not tell me, intelligence never told me .. anything about that and it was sort of a strange thing that they went to Bernie," Trump said, before mentioning reports that the initial claims about 2020 Russian meddling may have been "highly exaggerated" and criticizing the House Intelligence Committee for alleged leaks, blaming Intelligence Committee Chairman Rep. Adam Schiff, D-Calif.
+"They went to see Bernie [Sanders] and they told Bernie about something having to do with they want Bernie to win.
+They did not tell me, intelligence never told me ... anything about that and it was sort of a strange thing that they went to Bernie," Trump said, before mentioning reports that the initial claims about 2020 Russian meddling may have been "highly exaggerated" and criticizing the House Intelligence Committee for alleged leaks, blaming Committee Chairman Rep. Adam Schiff, D-Calif.

-He later declared: “I want no help from any country, and I haven’t been given help by any country,” before taking shots at CNN over a question on the matter.
+He later declared: “I want no help from any country, and I haven’t been given help by any country,” before taking shots at CNN reporter Jim Acosta, over a question on the Russia meddling matter.

 "Your record is so bad you ought to be ashamed of yourself.
 You probably have the worst record in the history of broadcasting," Trump charged.